-Two Rivers has increased the capacity of its school-based student's supports.
-These additions include an additional assistant principal at each elementary campus and an additional counselor at all of our campuses.
+Two Rivers has increased the capacity of its school-based student's supports.Since 2021, we have an additional counselor at all of our campuses.
 Our network operations team has developed technology distribution programs and support programs which include access to a dedicated support technician.
 School-based instructional leadership teams, in collaboration with teachers, will manage curriculum and content material distribution, ensuring that students have access to all materials needed.
 Our school-based student support teams, who are most closely connected to our students, will continue to support and provide resources to families, ensuring that students have access to social and emotional well-being supports.
 Annually, during school-based, back-to-school meetings held in the summer, and end-of-semester meetings held in the winter, Two Rivers provides families and students with technology and digital citizenship training, tools, and reminders outlined in our student and family handbook.